pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ## Posterior predictive check

-Another important aspect of the Bayesian workflow is to plot the model's posterior predictions, allowing us to see how well the model can account for the already observed data.
+Another important aspect of the Bayesian workflow is to plot the model's posterior predictions, allowing us to see how well the model can retrodict the already observed data.
 It is at this point that we can decide whether the model is too simple (then we'd build more complexity into the model) or if it's fine.

 ```{code-cell} ipython3
 with model: